 Sustainability, Education, and Community Outreach

-For the purpose of voting and petitioning in accordance with these bylaws, each member household will count as one vote or as one petitioning member regardless of the number of individuals that live in that household.
+For the purpose of voting and petitioning in accordance with these Bylaws, each plot will count as one vote or as one petitioning member regardless of the number of individuals that work that plot.
 A non-voting Honorary Membership may be conferred, by vote of the membership, upon deserving garden members who no longer wish to garden or are otherwise unable to do so; but wish to participate in garden activities.
 Honorary Members shall not be required to pay membership fees and may not serve on the Steering Committee.
 Except where otherwise specified, the term “member” in these bylaws refers to the household and not to individuals within the household.
 Membership may be terminated at any time by notice from the member, by majority vote of the Steering Committee, or by petition from five or more members.

-Electing Officers Officers are unpaid volunteers chosen from the membership.
-They will be self-nominated prior to the annual members meeting and elected bi-annually at the annual meeting.
-A majority of the full membership must be voting in the election of officers, either in person or by proxy, or by the prior completion of a ballot.
+Officers are unpaid volunteers chosen from the membership.
+They can be nominated by another member or self-nominated prior to the annual members meeting and elected bi-annually at the annual meeting.
+The full membership should be given 2 weeks notice of an upcoming election and nominations for leadership should be solicited.
+Officers are elected, either in person or by proxy, or by the prior completion of a ballot, with a majority vote (of the received completed ballots).
 Officers receiving a majority of the votes cast will be elected and will serve for two years.

 Responsibility of President The President presides over all meetings of the Steering Committee, sets agenda, organizes potlucks and/or annual meetings, coordinates communication to the various committees, and is the liaison between the garden, Denver Urban Gardens, (“DUG”), and the City of Arvada.